zestsoftware/zest.releaser/README.rst

 ``zest.releaser`` works on Python 2.7.
 Python 2.6 is not officially supported anymore since version 4.0: it may still work, but we are no longer testing against it.
-Python 3 is on the wishlist.
+Python 3.4+ is supported.

 To be sure: the packages that you release with ``zest.releaser`` may very well work on other Python versions: that totally depends on your